Introduction

 If your days feel heavy, this may help.

-Wheter your nights feel restless, this may help.
+Whether your nights feel restless, these tips may help.

-If your mind feels full, this may help.
+If your mind feels full, this technique may help.

 Even one calm minute has value.